Ferries from

 The fastest ferry from Turkey to Cyprus is on the Anamur to Kyrenia ferry with Akgunler Denizcilik in 1 hour 45 minutes.

-Yes, there are car ferries available from Turkey to Cyprus with Akgunler Denizcilik.
+Yes, you can bring your car on the ferry from Turkey to Cyprus with Akgunler Denizcilik.

 There are approximately 53 miles (85km) and 46 nautical miles between Turkey and Cyprus.